Skip to main content

 National Hispanic Heritage Month is observed from September 15 to October 15.
 Its origin dates back to 1968 when it was initially established as Hispanic Heritage Week by President Lyndon B. Johnson.
 Later, in 1988, President Ronald Reagan expanded it to a monthlong celebration.
 This month of special recognition coincides with the independence days of several Latin American countries.
 September 15 marks the anniversary of independence for Costa Rica, El Salvador, Guatemala, Honduras, and Nicaragua.
 Mexico and Chile celebrate their independence days on September 16 and September 18, respectively.

-NYSM Programs and Exhibitions
+NYSM Programs

 Statewide Hispanic Heritage Month Events